lookit/lookit-docs/docs/source/index.rst

-.. lookit-api documentation master file, created by sphinx-quickstart on Wed Sep  6 09:57:34 2017.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Lookit's documentation!
 ==========================================

 Here you will find detailed information about how to use Lookit to conduct developmental research online, as well as how to contribute to the codebase.

-If you're new to Lookit, the best way to get up to speed quickly is to work through the :ref:`tutorial<tutorial>`.
+If you're new to Lookit, check out the :ref:`Getting started <start_here>` guide.
+The best way to get up to speed on setting up your study is to work through the ref:`tutorial<tutorial>`.

 What is Lookit?
 ----------------